Great Lakes region: Geography

 The Palaeozoic strata are parts of a great area of similar layers hundreds of feet in thickness.
 These strata decline gently southward from the great upland of the Laurentian Highlands of eastern Canada.
 The visible upland area of today was a small part of the primeval continent with the remainder of it still buried under a Palaeozoic cover.
 The visible part was the last part of the primeval continent to sink under the advancing Palaeozoic seas.
 This district may be considered an ancient coastal plain.
 The weaker layers are worn down in sub-parallel belts of lower land between the upland and the belts of more resistant strata, which rise in uplands.
 Illustrations of this type of forms are found in the district of the Great Lakes.
 The chief upland belt or escarpment is formed by the firm Niagara limestone/dolomite, which takes its name from the gorge and falls cut through the upland by the Niagara River.
-The Niagara Escarpment has a relatively strong slope or enfacing escarpment on the side towards the upland, and a long gentle slope on the other side.
+The Niagara Escarpment has a relatively strong slope or effacing escarpment on the side towards the upland, and a long gentle slope on the other side.
 Its relief is seldom more than 200 or 300 ft and is generally small.
 Its continuity and its contrast with the associated lowlands on the underlying and overlying weak strata make it an important feature.
 The escarpment would lie straight east–west if the slant of the strata were uniformly to the south.
 However, the strata are somewhat warped and so the escarpment's course is strongly convex to the north in the middle, gently convex to the south at either end.